 The Master of Health Communication delivers core communication skills to help students to become effective communicators across health and medicine, public affairs, public relations, community relations, and journalistic aspects of public health.
-Our unique Health Communication program is the most comprehensive and specialised course of its kind in Australia, combining the expertise of the Discipline of Media and Communications with the public health resources of the School of Public Health, where it is cross listed.
-With an interdisciplinary and collaborative approach to both communication and public health, our program incorporates media marketing, as well as organisational and health communication skill building.
+Our unique Health Communication program is the most comprehensive and specialised course of its kind in Australia, combining the expertise of the Discipline of Media and Communications with the public health resources of the School of Public Health.
+With an interdisciplinary and collaborative approach to both communication and public health, our program incorporates sociological, managerial, communication and healthcare and prevention practice skill building.

 The flexible program is designed to meet the needs of those already working in, or wishing to enter, the private and public health sectors, as well as non-government and community organisations by being offered in a multi-modal format.
 That is, students can choose to either take it in block mode (concentrated short-time face-to-face engagements paired with online study) or fully online mode (video meetings plus independent study).
 In addition, the Graduate Diploma (one year full-time) and Graduate Certificate (six months full-time) courses provide shorter avenues to update and extend one’s professional skills, or to explore new career directions (also offered in either format).